ChavaVennela/Cpp/README.md

 # Pattern-Printing
-This is a program which prints a diamond shape of the size n(number of columns or maximum number of columns greater than )
+starpattern:-Program to print a pattern in diamond shape of the size n(number of rows) using a single loop.